bgriffen/oldwebsite/_posts/2014-12-22-making-spotify-playlists-in-python-based-on-upcoming-local-bands.md

 Using this list I then construct a Spotify playlist containing the top few tracks of each of the bands about to have a show.
 I run this once a month and play it periodically to see if there is any new music which catches my ear then if I'm interested enough, I'll go ahead and buy a ticket.

 My only point of reference was [this nice post](https://mborgerson.com/creating-a-playlist-in-spotify-using-python/) outlining the frame work by Matt Borgerson.
 His [original code](https://github.com/mborgerson/spotify-playlist-from-csv) convereted a csv file into a playlist - which is a great tool if you already know what bands *and* tracks you want to listen to.
-There is also [this neat Spotify API](https://github.com/plamere/spotipy) for generating a few ideas.
+I had to design something slightly different.

-For this code to work you require Python, libspotify, the pyspotify bindings and critically a Premium Spotify account ($9.99/month sorry).
+For this code to work you require Python, libspotify, the pyspotify bindings and critically a Premium Spotify account ($9.99/month, sorry).

 {% highlight Python %}
 import requests